f4rmhouse/f4rmhouse/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-Now just follow the instructions on the screen.
+Now you should see a chat window on your screen.

 ## Contributing